camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 </details>

-##### Fill your deployment with actual values
+#### Fill your deployment with actual values

-Once you've prepared the `values.yml` file, use the `envsubst` command to substitute the environment variables with their actual values.
-Run the following command:
+Once you've prepared the `values.yml` file, run the following `envsubst` command to substitute the environment variables with their actual values:

 ```bash
 # generate the final values